xinterface/Traumschreiber/README.md

 ## Thus far, this includes:

 - A collection of theses
+- The repos of the two projects concerned with App Design for the Traumschreiber.
+More information [on EEGDroid](https://github.com/neuroinfo-os/Traumschreiber/blob/master/Theses/App%20Development/RojasCampos_AppRecordStoreManageEEG.pdf) and on [Traumschreiber mobile EEG](https://github.com/neuroinfo-os/Traumschreiber/blob/master/Theses/Event%20Related%20Potentials/Vidal_AuditoryEvokedPotentials.pdf)
+- A collection of operation manuals of the hardware components
 ## It will be extended with:
-- Information on Hardware
+- Information on Hardware and Embedded Systems
-- Embedded Systems
 - The ongoing work of my PhD